chaendizzle/Terran-Tanks/README.md

 ---PROTOSS---

+ - Archon: A powerful psionic entity with a large amount of shields and a powerful splash-damage melee attack.
+Easily destroyed by anti-shield and shield-piercing units, but is effective at soaking up damage and destroying groups of small units.
+Created by transforming a High Templar into an Archon.

  - Carrier: Large, expensive shielded airship that cannot attack, but can create masses of cheap interceptors that swarm an area, and then expire after a period of time.
 Building interceptors costs credits, and managing the interceptor counts can require a higher degree of micromanagement than with most units.
 The interceptors can attack both land and air.
 The carrier is built from the Tier 2 Air Factory.

  - Dragoon: Heavily armored and shielded robotic walker with a photon cannon that attacks both land and air targets.
 Does not deal much damage per second, but has a high health pool.
 Built from the Tier 1 Land Factory.

+ - High Templar: A fragile spellcaster that can summon powerful psionic storms.
+These storms deal damage over time in a large area of effect, and can singlehandedly destroy masses of air and ground units.
+High Templar can also transform into an Archon, a powerful psionic entity with a large amount of shields and a powerful splash damage attack.
+High Templar also have a weak lightning attack against ground and air.
+Built from the Experimental Factory.

  - Void Ray: Anti-Shield cruiser armed with a heavy laser.
 Does high shield damage, but struggles against masses of units and non-shielded targets.
 Can use Prismatic Alignment to temporarily double attack power for 10 seconds.
 Can attack both land and air.
 Built from the Tier 2 Air Factory.